My journey through the curriculum and instruction for social justice program

 When I think back to my curriculum and instruction experience, I find myself constantly growing because of what I learned.
 It made me a life-long learner, listener, and teacher.
 When I think about this—this continuous learning—I realize that this is the goal I have for my own students.
 I could not ask for anything more in terms of my own education.
 I challenge you to listen, learn, and grow through your own educational experiences today, or the next day, or the next opportunity you have.

-Written by Lauren Harrington, curriculum and instruction for social justice program advisory board member, a 2012 curriculum and instruction for social justice alumna, and middle school Spanish teacher, Pine Grove Middle School, Baltimore County Public Schools.
+Written by Lauren Harrington, a 2012 graduate of the Master of Arts in Curriculum and Instruction for Social Justice program, curriculum and instruction for social justice program advisory board member, and middle school Spanish teacher at Pine Grove Middle School, Baltimore County Public Schools.